li-future-builder/li-future-builder/README.md

 ## 🎀 `THE FUTURE BUILDER`

-> 🎀 **Social links:** I left YouTube and Pinterest at their platform home pages because their exact profile URLs were not provided.
-Replace those two links with your profile URLs before publishing.
->

 > **Curious mind • big dreams • soft heart**
 > I’m exploring the mathematics, artificial intelligence and physics that shape the technologies of tomorrow.
 > My goal is simple: **learn deeply → experiment → build → discover.** 🧠✨